MichaelCurrin/auto-commit-msg/docs/development.md

 ## Run extension in sandbox mode
-> Start the extension for local development

-There is an easy flow to build and use the extension without having to install it globally.
+Start the extension for local development.
+It will be started in a sandboxed environment with no other extensions active and the extension will not persist when you stop the debugger.

 Open VS Code at the repo.